Back with Part 2 of my DIY landscape art project—make sure to check out yesterday’s post first if you missed my painting tutorial!

 Once the painting was dry, we got to work building the frame—don’t skip this part!
 Art looks unfinished without a frame, in my opinion.
 I love the look of floating frames and set out to come up with the simplest plan to make one, using what we had in the garage.

 We already had scrap wood and wood stain, so this project cost under $10 for the 1×2’s!

 Once all four sides were cut, it was time to make the corner pieces that the canvas would attach to.
-We found some scrap wood in the garage and ripped the thickness down to 1/2″ with our table saw.
+We found some scrap wood in the garage and ripped the thickness down to 1/2″ with a table saw.
 This would allow the canvas to be recessed slightly from the frame, but you could also skip this step and use a regular 3/4″ board which will make your canvas flush with the front edge (you could actually just use the scraps leftover from your 1x2s).

 The edges were cut at 45º, and the length really didn’t matter too much since these would be hidden.
 Ours ended up at around 6-7″ at the longest point.

 Here’s how it looks from another angle—the corner pieces will be flush with the back of the frame.
 Our canvas is 3/4″ thick and the frame is 1.5″ thick, so the canvas would end up recessed 1/4″.

 Here’s all the materials we need—easy peasy!

 Now it’s time to join the 1x2s together.
 We ran out of wood glue (oops!) so we improvised with industrial strength adhesive.
 I recommend wood glue instead…